 Referral message: “Refer friends to TaskRabbit.
 They get $20 off their first task.
 You get $20 off when they complete it.”

-Ways to refer: Copy and paste referral link anywhere; email; Facebook; Twitter; SMS
+Ways to refer: Copy and paste the referral link anywhere, social sharing through Facebook, Twitter, SMS, and email

-- Copy the referral link with one tap.
+- The referral link can be easily copied with just one tap.

-- So many ways to refer, so advocates can pick the most convenient option.
+- The referral app offers so many ways to refer, allowing customers to pick the option most convenient to them.

 Referral message: “When a friend signs up and starts their trial, you both get an extra month free.”